Table of contents:

 With the given parameters, the loss from a trade when it is closed by stop loss will be equal to: 3% * $ 1000 = $ 30.

-3. Number of orders = Volume / Max volume - this method of calculation is applied if the calculated lot is greater than the maximum allowable lot set by the broker.
-If the calculated lot is greater than the maximum allowed lot, then the panel will distribute the calculated lot among several orders.
+In the quantity input field you entered 5, accordingly the order grid will contain 5 orders + master order. - Number of orders: Volume / Max volume - this calculation method is used if the calculated volume of the master order is greater than the maximum allowable volume set by the broker.
+If the calculated volume is greater than the maximum allowed volume, the panel will distribute the calculated volume among several orders.
 The number of orders is calculated automatically.
+For example:

-The maximum allowable lot per symbol is 100.00,
+The maximum allowable volume on a symbol is 100.00,

 When you click on the button, 3 orders will open: